pierreyanni/emo_recipe/readme.md

+# IMPORTANT: THIS RECIPE HAS BEEN INTEGRATED WITH SPEECHBRAIN
+use speechbrain/recipes/IEMOCAP/ for an update version!

 # Emotion recognition experiments with IEMOCAP.
 This folder contains scripts for running emotion recognition experiments with the IEMOCAP dataset (https://sail.usc.edu/iemocap/).
 Get the IEMOCAP dataset from https://sail.usc.edu/iemocap/iemocap_release.htm and put it in the same folder as `iemocap_prepare.py` under the name `IEMOCAP_processed.tar.gz`.